FAQs for Faculty

-- Instructors must keep detailed records of student visitors to allow for contact tracing.
+- Instructors must keep detailed records of student visitors for contact tracing.

 - No food or beverages will be served.

-- Instructors and students will be expected to wipe surfaces with disinfectant wipes before and after use.
-Instructors will ensure that adequate supplies are present.
+- Wipe surfaces with disinfectant wipes before and after use.

 What are the requirements for face coverings and social distancing on the TCU Campus?